 Then, the packaging was specific to the era — usually, the potions and medicines were sold in glass bottles or metal tins, since plastic wasn’t commonly used until after WWI.

-Vintage drugstores 100 years ago sold lots of things you can’t (legally) buy anymore
+The pharmacy apothecary 100 years ago sold lots of things you can’t (legally) buy anymore

-Making matters worse, many labels didn’t specify what exactly was inside, and there were lots of dubious claims — especially on the bottles of patent medicines.
+Making matters worse, many labels didn’t even specify what exactly was inside, and there were lots of dubious claims — especially on the bottles of patent medicines.

 For starters, look at Taylor’s Oil of Life below — said to be good for humans, horses and cattle, and to cure everything from whooping cough to hemorrhoids (in people), and flesh wounds and distemper (in animals).